ole1986/vscode-arma-dev/README.md

 * `Arma 3: UnBinarize`: Unbinarize bin files from explorer context menu
 * `Arma 3: Run`: to start the game from your local computer
 * `Arma 3: Run (With Logging)`: to start the game and display the logfile
-* `Arma 3: Install Client`: to install the client addon into your local game directory
+* `Arma 3: Generate Key`: generate a private key to sign the client pbo's

 ## Configuration